p2pu/course-in-a-box/index.md

         }
       });

-      // Remove the blur effect when the alert is closed document.body.classList.remove('blur-background');
+      // Hide the overlay after the alert is closed document.body.removeChild(overlay);

       if (accept) {
         const adminpass = "admin";